 People with disabilities also have higher incidences of chronic or co-occurring health conditions.
 Discrimination, including harassment against any persons or communities related to COVID-19, is prohibited when it involves a ground under the Human Rights Code, in the areas of services, housing, and employment, among others.

-- The Ontario Human Rights Commission has released an information resource on discrimination and COVID-19.
+- The Ontario Human Rights Commission has released an information resource on discrimination and COVID-19 and a policy statement on a human rights based approach to managing the COVID-19 pandemic.

 Information for Caregivers